 Riders who stay for the two-day and three-day tours will enjoy indoor cabins and multi-room lodges on the first night at Conference Point Center.
 Three-day riders stay overnight in dormitory rooms at University of Wisconsin-Whitewater on the second night.
 Outdoor camping is available as an option the evening of Day One – you supply your own tent, we transport it for you.

-All beds are twin-sized in double-occupancy rooms.
 Single rooms are assigned by special request only.
 Higher fees will apply.
 For details, contact Gina at (312) 628-0210.
 You must provide your own bed linens and towel.

 Rooms are assigned on a first-come, first-serve basis.
 A list of your preferred roommates, if desired, must be provided at the time of registration.
 Every effort will be made to honor these requests and early registration will be given priority.
 We attempt to place team members together.

 Please note: overnight venues are often occupied by other groups during our stay.

 All of the CowaLUNGa route options are one-way and include return transportation for you and your gear back to the start line at Gurnee Mills from 18 Mile rest stop (school bus) and finish line of the Day 1, Day 2 and Day 3 rides (air-conditioned coach buses).
 Bike transportation is provided by movers who securely pack your bike, transport it back to the start line, and unload it at Gurnee Mills.

 If you prefer to arrange your own transportation, you can depart as soon as you have checked in at the finish line of your ride.

 Free parking is available during event weekend in a designated area at the mall.
 A parking pass will be provided at check-in and must be placed in your vehicle, as lots are patrolled.
 Please leave valuables at home or store them in your trunk while on the ride.